JayTG/105SRE_Cloud_Computing_AWS/README.md

   template:
     metadata:
       labels:
-        app: nginx # This label connects to the service of any other k8 components
+        app: api # This label connects to the service of any other k8 components
   # Let's define the container spec
     spec:
      containers:
-     - name: nginx
+     - name: api
-       image: jaytg/105_sre_nginx_test:latest
+       image: jaytg/105_sre_northwind_api:latest
        ports:
        - containerPort: 80

 ```
-Create a deployment `kubectl create -f nginx_deployment.yml`

-- Service file example
+- Api service file
 ```
 apiVersion : v1 # which api to use for deployment
 kind: Service # what kind of service/object you want to create
 #Metadata for name
 metadata:
-  name: nginx-svc
+  name: api-svc
   namespace: default
 # Specification to include ports selector to connect to the deployment
 spec:
   ports:
-  - nodePort: 30442 # port range (30000-32768)
+  - nodePort: 30443
-    port: 80 # target for the local host
+    port: 50 # target for the local host
     protocol: TCP
     targetPort: 80 # target for all users

 # Let's define the selector and html and label to connect to nginx deployment
   selector:
-   app: nginx # this label connects this service to deployment
+   app: api # this label connects this service to deployment

   # Creating LoadBalancer type of deployment
   type: LoadBalancer

 ```

-Create a service `kubectl create -f nginx_svc.yml`